front-commerce/developers.front-commerce.com/source/docs/prismic/expose-content.md

 #### Define the schema

-Let's assume you have created a Single Custom Type _Homepage_ which identifier is `homepage`.
+Let's assume you have created a Single Custom Type _Homepage_ whose identifier is `homepage`.
 This Custom Type has three fields:

 * `title` of type Title
 * `image` of type Image